erszcz/msc-thesis/dfly-multiboot.md

     This also includes extending the GRUB bootloader by writing a module for recognizing a new partition table type.

-    This is the core part of this paper.
+    This is the core part of this work.

 -   [_\ref{xr:dfly-x64}{\ }Booting DragonFly BSD with GRUB on x86-64_](#xr:dfly-x64)
     covers why the same approach can't be taken on the x86-64 architecture